Antique 17-18th century Polish Cavalry Sword with Karabela Style Grip

 Details: Slightly curved single-edged sturdy steel blade of fine form with a broadened lower part of the blade Yelman raised on the back to a false edge, stamped on each face with a crescent moon.

 18th-century three-bar brass stirrup hilt in 18th-century polish hussar form with a massive square in the crossguard section, with bevel edges and a pair of langet knuckle bow with two shaped sidebar guards.
 A staghorn grip in the characteristic karabela form is enclosed in a brass frame and set on the outer site with halved olive brass buttons.

 Length of the blade: 80 cm (31.5 inches)

 Width of the blade at the widest point: 3.8 cm (1.5 inches)

 18th century Polish sword with similar style guard is published in the catalogue: Szabla polska.
 Arsenał Warszawski [katalog wystawy].
 Warszawa 1980 Państwowe Muzeum Archeologiczne by Jan Dunin-Karwicki, catalogue number 13.

-We will also provide the buyer with photocopies of the pages from the mentioned references together with a certificate of authenticity.
+We will also provide the buyer with photocopies of the pages from the mentioned references and a certificate of authenticity.

-All of this is an aspect from a used antique combat sword that is over 250 years old.
+All of this is an aspect of using an antique combat sword that is over 250 years old.
 Please see the photos as they are a part of the description.

-Since high-quality, 17th century Solingen swords blades were very valuable, they were passed from father to son and were used by the next generations.
-So, fine old blades dating back as far as the 17th century were still used during the 18th century but were remounted with a new fashion such as 18th century mountings.
-It was also practiced in Ottoman Turkey and Japan when the expensive old sword blades were remounted to a new mounting and were still used in the 18th and 19th century.
+Since high-quality, 17th century Solingen swords blades were valuable, they were passed from father to son and were used by the next generations.
+So, fine old blades dating back to the 17th century were still used during the 18th century but were remounted with a new fashion.
+This was also practiced in Ottoman Turkey and Japan, when the expensive old sword blades were remounted to a new mounting and still used in the 18th and 19th centuries.